CrowdHailer/eyg/README.md

 - tools to make causality tracking easy are needed to allow causality in the application layer http://blog.jessitron.com/2016/09/provenance-and-causality-in-distributed.html
 - causality tracking and a large enough quorum allows persisten DB to be dropped.
 Have a client that replicates the live data to a db but is a minor player.

+- no special primitives. set equally important as list. binary(string) is only primitive.